-1/Derived by Safety Board Accident Investigation Performance Group using McDonnell-Douglas limit, dry runway maximum weight limit, and wet runway maximum weight limit.
-Wind, inoperative antiskid, critical temperatures, and flap configuration are listed as factors affecting authorized gross landing weight, and when applicable, the maximum allowable gross weight must be adjusted for these factors.
-The charts do not include a basic certification stopping distance.
-The charts, which are weight-related and not distance-related, refer to dry and wet runways.
-Part 14 CFR 121.195 does not require operational field length data relating to stopping distances on snow- or ice-covered runways where braking friction is less than those friction values normally associated with wet runways.
+1/ Derived by Safety Board Accident Investigation Performance Group using McDonnell-Douglas Corporation data from the FAA-approved Flight Manual. runways where braking friction is less than those friction values normally associated with wet runways.
 Moreover, manufacturers are not required to provide such data to operators.
 Therefore, a flightcrew does not have an easily accessible reference to the landing distances required on contaminated runways, particularly to landing distances on extremely slippery surfaces.
 Currently, the certification standards and operating rules prescribed by the FAR do not provide methods by which flightcrews can assess the risks associated with flight operations on runways covered with various forms of snow, slush or ice, or when rain is freezing on the runway surfaces.
-However, the McDonnell Douglas Corporation% performance engineering manual contains charts which estimate stopping distances on wet and icy runways and the effects of varied threshold height and speed on stopping distances.
+However, the McDonnell Douglas Corporation's performance engineering manual contains charts which estimate stopping distances.
 The applicable data are not required to be and had not been transformed into meaningful information in the pilot's Operations Manual.